 Biography

-Dr Metcalf is a Medical Oncologist and Clinician Scientist treating patients with Head and Neck Cancers with an academic focus on Salivary Gland Cancers.
+Dr Metcalf is a Medical Oncologist at The Christie Hospital and Honorary Reader at The University of Manchester.
+He treats patients with Head and Neck Cancers with an academic focus on Salivary Gland Cancers.

 Dr Metcalf was awarded his Medical Degree (MBChB) at the University of Manchester in 2004, during which he was awarded a First Class BSc in Health Care Ethics and Law.
 He became a Member of the Royal College of Physicians (UK) in 2007 and completed Medical Oncology Higher Specialist training in 2015.

-Following his Medical Oncology Specialist Training, he was awarded a PhD 2012 - 2016, following a Clinical Fellowship in the Clinical and Experimental Pharmacology Lab led by Prof Caroline Dive C.B.E. at the Cancer Research UK Manchester Institute.
-During his time studying circulating tumour cells as a 'liquid biopsy', he contributed to the development of new pre-clinical models of lung cancer.
+Following Medical Oncology Specialist Training, he was awarded a PhD (2012 - 2016), following a Clinical Fellowship in the Clinical and Experimental Pharmacology Lab led by Prof Caroline Dive C.B.E. at the Cancer Research UK Manchester Institute.
+Durign his time studying circulating tumour cells as a 'liquid biopsy', he contributed to the development of new pre-clinical models of lung cancer.

-Following the award of his PhD, Dr Metcalf undertook post-doctoral research in tumour-immunology in Head and Neck Cancers based in the Manchester Collaborative Centre for Inflammatory Research under Prof Tracy Hussell.
+Following the award of his PhD, Dr Metcalf undertook post-doctoral research in tumour-immunology in Head and Neck Cancers based in the Lydia Becker Institute of Immunology and Inflammation at the Universit of Manchetser under Prof Tracy Hussell.
 He is now the U.K. lead for Salivary Gland Cancer through the International Rare Cancers Initiative, a joint initiative through Cancer Research UK, EORTC and the US National Cancer Institute.